zerosamski/kattenkwaad/README.md

 # Project: Kattenkwaad

-A simple website that allows you to find cat sitters, and filter them on your area and the maximum price you are willing to pay per hour.
+A simple website that allows you to find cat sitters and filter them on your area based on the maximum price you are willing to pay per hour.
 Made for BSSA.

 ## General Information

 Going on a holiday?
 Don’t want to leave your cats alone?
 Don’t have neighbours who you’d trust with your lovely feline?
 Often the next step is visiting a ‘holiday shelter’, where they take care of your feline companion for you.
 However, after a visit to one of these shelters I decided I’d rather cancel my holiday than leave my cat there.
 Often a number of cats share a small space, and the constant meowing (and barking of the dog shelter next door) didn’t give me the feeling that my cats would be happy there.
-Hence, I embarked on a internet search for a cat sitter.
+Hence, I embarked on an internet search for a cat sitter.
 Most catsitters have their own site, which made comparing them difficult.
 This is where my website comes in handy: simply make an account, view the cat-sitters who have registered, and send them an email if you’re interested!

-Target audience: Cat-sitters and cat owners.Specific goal: Make it easy to find a cat-sitter - no need to compare individual cat-sitter sites anymore, simply compare the profiles and contact a cat-sitter!
+* Target audience: Cat-sitters and cat owners.
+* Specific goal: Make it easy to find a cat-sitter - no need to compare individual cat-sitter sites anymore, simply compare the profiles and contact a cat-sitter!

 ### Business Information

-Possible source of revenue: ads for cat-related products
+* Possible source of revenue: ads for cat-related products

-Costs: server, domain-name
+* Costs: server, domain-name

-### Market informa tion
+### Market information

-Competition: There are comparable website available that are like a Treatwell for cat-sitting.
+* Competition: There are comparable websites available that are like a Treatwell for cat-sitting.

-What makes my product unique: Cat sitters have to pay about 20% of their earned cat-sitting fee to my competitors.
+* What makes my product unique: Cat sitters have to pay about 20% of their earned cat-sitting fee to my competitors.
 Mine is free - I simply want to make it easier to find a cat-sitter.

-What is the current supply / demand for your product: It depends - there is a large supply of ‘free lance’ cat-sitters, less so of ‘professional’ ones - who have had some training (my cat sitter, for example, is a vet assistant, which is quite handy since one of my cats has epilepsy).
+* What is the current supply / demand for your product: It depends - there is a large supply of ‘freelance’ cat-sitters, less so of ‘professional’ ones - who have had some training (my cat sitter, for example, is a vet assistant, which is quite handy since one of my cats has epilepsy).

 ### Getting Started

 Clone project, npm install, add environment variables (dotenv).

 ### Timeline

 _01/10/2018_
 - Made plan for general function of the website and basic layout.